nekromoff/rpi-monitor-dashboard/README.md

 # RPi Monitor Dashboard

-Raspberry Pi Monitor Dashboard is a simple monitoring tool with a dashboard suitable for monitoring multiple RPi devices.
+Raspberry Pi Monitor Dashboard is a simple monitoring tool with a dashboard suitable for monitoring multiple RPi devices (or any Linux devices).
 The number of devices you can monitor is unlimited.
 Fully configurable as to what report from bash / cli / terminal run.

-**Remote configuration updates for Linux devices can be managed in the dashboard.**
+**Remote configuration updates as well as one-time commands to run on Linux devices (RPis) can be managed in the dashboard.**

 By default it reports these data: